 Sometimes police take a more conservative approach than what the law requires and arrest people for lawful exposure.

 Example: During a Fourth of July parade in Downtown Las Vegas, police see a spectator wearing a very skimpy bikini that shows more flesh than fabric.
 An officer arrests her for indecent exposure.
-But when prosecutors look over the photographs taken of her and see that the bikini adequately conceals her genitalia and anus, they drop the charges.
+Though when prosecutors look over the photographs taken of her and see that the bikini adequately conceals her genitalia and anus, they drop the charges.

 4.4.
 Exposure was accidental